 Washing and Flavoring Your Homemade Butter

-You’ve churned your cream and watched the magic happen, leaving you with a beautiful lump of golden butter.
-But hold on—the most important part is next.
+You’ve successfully churned your cream and have a beautiful lump of golden butter.
+But hold on—the most important part for quality and preservation is next.
 Washing your butter isn't just a suggestion; it's the step that makes all the difference in flavor and shelf life.

-This process squeezes out every last bit of buttermilk clinging to the butterfat.
+This crucial process squeezes out every last bit of buttermilk clinging to the butterfat.
 Why does that matter?
-Buttermilk spoils fast, and leaving it in will make your butter taste sour and go rancid in just a few days.
+Residual buttermilk spoils fast, and leaving it in will make your butter taste sour and go rancid in just a few days.

-Your goal is simple: knead the butter under ice-cold water until the water runs completely clear.
-The first rinse will look cloudy and milky, but as you keep going, you’ll see it get clearer and clearer.
-This is how you get that clean, sweet flavor you're after.
+Your goal is simple: knead the homemade butter under ice-cold water until the water runs completely clear.

 Key Takeaway: Don't skip the wash!
-Removing all the buttermilk is the single most important thing you can do to prevent your butter from tasting sour and going rancid.
+Removing all the buttermilk is the single most important thing you can do to prevent your butter from tasting sour and going rancid, ensuring your efforts at making butter from whole milk last.

-But why stop at salt?
-This is your chance to get creative and make something special.
+Why stop at just salt?
+This is your chance to get creative:

 • Herbed Butter: Finely chopped fresh herbs like chives, rosemary, or thyme are fantastic.